The Best Board Games List!

-That being said, like movies, I’ve found the easiest way to find one that’s right for you, your family, or whatever other reason – is to break down your options by genre/category.
+That being said, like movies, I’ve found the easiest way to find one that’s right for you, your family, or for whatever other reason – is to break down your options by genre/category.

 We’ve created our list above based off of the most popular categories and created options and criteria to help you make the appropriate buying decision.
-Click on the genre below (or in the category section above) for more info and our specific recomendations per category
+Click on the genre below (or in the category section above) for more info and our specific recommendations per category

 Reviews By Category

-As you can see, all of which we have listed above are great choices, however what kind of board game bloggers would we be if we didn’t point out our absolute favorites of the bunch.
+As you can see, all of the games we have listed above are great choices.
+However, what kind of board game bloggers would we be if we didn’t point out our absolute favorites of the bunch.
 Below you will find our top picks and our overall favorites in their particular category along with a more detailed review of each.

 PARTY – Apples to Apples

 Apples to Apples is one of the rare titles that is equally fun for both kids (12 and up) and grown-ups.
 I’ve never had anyone dislike playing it and that’s saying a lot.

 One of the things that makes Apples to Apples so great is how simple it is to play.
 Players are dealt seven red cards which have nouns like “Oprah Winfrey,” “Chicago,” or “diabetes,” on them.
 They then compete to pair one of their cards with a single green card supplied by the designated judge.
 The green card contains an adjective or description like “ugly,” “scary,” or “beautiful.”
 The judge then awards points based on which red card he thinks pairs best with the green.
 What makes the game so fun though, is that the judge usually picks the most hilarious or unpredictable pairing.
 So “scary” might go with “diabetes,” but the funnier, more popular card would probably make “Oprah” the winner.